-For MySQL Cluster Manager 1.4.2 and later: To assign a specific port manually for file copying, use the --copy-port option when starting mcmd.
+To assign a specific port manually for file copying, use the --copy-port option when starting mcmd.
 Default value for the option is 0.
 The collect logs command times out if, in 30 seconds, no connections can be established by any of the clients or no incoming connections are detected by the TCP server.

-If a firewall or other networking issues prohibit the TCP clients to connect to the TCP server socket, the $collect\ logs$ command will never complete.
+If a firewall or other networking issues prohibit the TCP clients to connect to the TCP server socket, the collect logs command will never complete.

-The collected files are put under the MySQL Cluster Manager data repository (.../mcm_data (relative to the installation directory of MySQL Cluster Manager) by default, or specified by the option -- manager-directory) inside a folder named collected_files, under which the files are organized under a hierarchy of timestamps [for the file collections] and then host names; below the host name level, the file organization mimics that on the host.
-For example, the agent log for the host tonfisk, collected on 2014-07-31 at 07:44:05, is found at:
+The collected files are put under the MySQL Cluster Manager data repository (mcm_data in the parent directory of the MySQL Cluster Manager installation directory) by default, or specified by the option -- data-folder) inside a folder named collected_files, under which the files are organized under a hierarchy that looks like the following: